+MDiv & MADM RL & DL students will have a virtual site visit scheduled following the halfway point of the internship.
+This visit will be scheduled by the Contextual Education Office.
 The purpose of the visit is relational and caring, and an opportunity to express our profound gratitude to the congregation for their partnership in the Internship ministry.
-Conversations focus around reflections on the growth, learning, and formation of pastoral identity that are intrinsic to the internship year, and the pastoral formation of one participating in God's mission in the Church.
+Conversations focus around celebration of joys, reflections on the growth, learning, and formation of pastoral identity that are intrinsic to the internship year, and the pastoral formation of one participating in God's mission in the Church.